-If you have achieved 5 GCSES (grades 4-9) and a Level 3 qualification such as an Advanced Apprenticeship, BTEC or A levels, you might be interested in going on to a Higher Apprenticeship.
+If you have achieved 5 GCSES (grades 4-9) and a Level 3 qualification such as an Advanced Apprenticeship, BTEC or A levels, you might be interested in going on to an Higher Apprenticeship.

-A Higher Apprenticeship is similar to other apprenticeships; it gives you the chance to work on the job, while progressing academically up to higher education level, all whilst being paid a decent salary.
+A Higher Apprenticeship is similar to other apprenticeships; it gives you the chance to work on the job, while progressing academically up to an higher education level, all whilst being paid a decent salary.

 Higher Apprenticeships offer existing apprentices, employees and school/college leavers a different route to traditional university study.

 In the last academic year thousands of people started a Higher Apprenticeship in one of 75+ employment areas, and numbers are growing rapidly.

-Employers in England (a study by ICM Research) states that qualified higher apprentices are rated 25 per cent more employable than those who took an alternative route into work.
+A study by ICM Research states that qualified higher apprentices are rated 25 per cent more employable than those who took an alternative route into work.

 What's involved in a Higher Apprenticeship?